Portage theater continues wartime radio show this weekend

 That’s what you’ll get at the Zona Gale Theatre at with a family friendly radio show based on Christmas Eve over 75 years ago.

-WWII Radio Christmas opened last weekend a set of three shows and will wrap up this weekend with a trio of shows.
+"World War II Radio Christmas" opened last weekend a set of three shows and will wrap up this weekend with a trio of shows.
 The show is playing at the Zona Gale Theatre at the Portage Center for the Arts and is presented by the Portage Area Community Theatre with tickets available online.

 Sheril Lannoye is director of the production said the cast includes 12 local actors including Mike Powers and Terri Schider.